-The survey was advertised on Council's Website through the Have Your Say link, It was also promoted on Council's Facebook page and through a flyer which was delivered to residents within the study area.
+The survey was advertised on Council's Website through the 'Have Your Say' link.
+It was also promoted on Council's Facebook page, through a flyer which was delivered to residents within the study area and also through an advertisement in the Northern District Times in November 2016.